 What if guilt is carried over from a real-live event and has become part of the obsession related to that guilt?

 Despite past events morphing into an obsession, it’s important to recognise that resulting emotions about the obsession are sensations that make us believe something is true about us, yet are non-factual.
 In other words, if someone suffered sexual abuse as a child, and later were to label themselves “disgusting” for having paedophilia-intrusive thoughts, and feeling guilty about that, the labelling would be the result of erroneous beliefs about the obsession, not the past event involving abuse.
-Active listening from a therapist helps to legitimately address and resolve blame/guilt from the real-life event, and then it moves on and concentrates on the process for Mindfulness exposure to treat the obsession.
+Active listening from a therapist can help to address and resolve blame/guilt from the real-life event, and then it moves on and concentrates on the process for Mindfulness exposure to treat the obsession and intrusive guilt.

 Does Mindful-based ERP combine well with medication?

-Yes, medication helps reduce the symptoms of OCD by changing the brain’s chemistry on a passive level.
-This helps a person engage in the cognitive side of therapy.
-The benefit from cognitive change plus the decrease in symptoms from medication further prepares for the active part in therapy, ERP, which leads to recovery.
+Yes, medication can help reduce the symptoms of OCD by changing the brain’s chemistry on a passive level.
+It can help clear foggy thinking, and also reduce the symptoms of depression.
+A person is more able to engage in the cognitive side of therapy once they can think more clearly.
+The benefit from cognitive change and improved mood, further prepares for the active part in therapy, ERP, which can lead to recovery or much reduced symptoms.

 How else can Mindfulness encourage people to respond more positively to ERP?

 To understand that it provides an opening for full awareness, and to see that people are in charge of their choices.
-This way, they learn to mindfully influence what happens in any situation; instead of reacting automatically (emotionally).
-A Mindfulness-based approach to ERP helps someone better recognise the urges that would have them give in to compulsions for temporary gain, and to make a choice to resist these for long-term gain, which is recovery (remission) or much-reduced symptoms.
+This way, they learn to mindfully influence what happens in any situation (rationally), instead of reacting automatically (emotionally).
+A Mindfulness-based approach to ERP helps someone better recognise the urges that would have them give in to compulsions for temporary gain, and to make a choice to resist these for long-term gain.

 Which book do you recommend?